mcx-lab/ros_pybullet_rl2/README.md

 The main overarching training code starts [here](https://github.com/mcx-lab/ros_pybullet_rl2/blob/master/src/ros_pybullet_rl2/ros_pybullet_rl2.py)

+## Docker

+This repository can be installed in its entirety and be ready for use in Docker container by following the instructions in this Docker [readme](https://github.com/mcx-lab/ros_pybullet_rl2/blob/master/src/ros_pybullet_rl2/docker/README.md).

 ## Installation

 The following instructions have been tested under **Ubuntu 16.04** with **ROS Kinetic distribution** and **Ubuntu 18.04** with **ROS Melodic distribution**.